 Mixed enthusiasm for cost avoidance

 • A software package costs £200 per licence.
-An audit shows that there are 2000 installations—a total cost of £400,000 in software licences
+An audit shows that there are 2000 installations – a total cost of £400,000 in software licences.

-• The business has already spent £100,000 on licences and to be fully compliant an additional £300,000 of expenditure is required
+• The business has already spent £100,000 on licences, and to be fully compliant, an additional £300,000 of expenditure is required.

-• After removing software no longer needed, the business needs an additional 250 licences – reducing the additional licence cost from £300,000 to £50,000
+• After removing software no longer needed, the business needs an additional 250 licences – reducing the additional licence cost from £300,000 to £50,000.

-• Removal of 1250 software installations has reduced future expenditure by £250,000
+• Removal of 1,250 unnecessary software installations has reduced future expenditure by £250,000.

 As auditors, we can be enthusiastic about: